brandon-neth/chapel-www/src/content/getinvolved.md

 +++

-## Interested in supporting the Chapel project?
+## Interested in helping the Chapel project grow?

-Here are some of the ways you can get involved and help grow the Chapel community:
+Here are some ways to get involved and help nurture the Chapel
+community:
 {.content-paragraph}